neptune-ai/kaggle-ieee-fraud-detection/README.md

 source make_project
 ```

-you can create a conda environment with all the packages required.
+conda environment with all the packages required will be created.
-Also it will create data folder and subdirectories for raw data, extracted features and predictions.
+Also, it will create `data` folder and subdirectories for `raw` data, extracted `features` and `predictions`.

 From now on you can activate or deactivate your conda environment by running: